This paper is for an academic discussion and does not claim to issue religious edicts

 sexual aggression includes: pedophilia, sexual harassment and assault, rape, and zoophilia (erotic arousal from animals).

-The main focus of the paper is describing sexual dysfunction and abnormal sexual behaviors
+The main focus of the paper is to describe sexual dysfunction and abnormal sexual behaviors

 follows the legal principle that in sexual matters everything is forbidden unless specifically allowed by the Law, al asl fi al abdha’e al hurmat.
 Thus all the abnormalities described are forbidden because the only allowable